jimmidyson/fabric8/docs/insight.md

 Hawtio will then have a new perspective available: Fabric8.
 This will have a tab called `Logs` which provides a Kibana dashboard for you to search all logs across your fabric.

+#### Installing Insight Metrics

+##### Elasticsearch

+After creating an Elasticsearch cluster as described above, then all you need to do is:

+    container-add-profile root insight-metrics.elasticsearch

+This will ensure that all metrics are sent to the Elasticsearch cluster that you created previously.

+##### RHQ Metrics

+RHQ Metrics uses Cassandra to store metrics data.
+To create a Cassandra container to store the data:

+    container-create-child --profile containers-services-cassandra root cassandra

+You can then add the `insight-metrics.rhq` profile to any container you want to log metrics to the Cassandra database you just created:

+    container-add-profile root insight-metrics.rhq

 ### The Insight Console